 Company law requires the Directors to prepare Group and Parent Company financial statements for each financial year.
-Under the AIM Rules of the London Stock Exchange they are required to prepare the Group financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU) and applicable law and they have elected to prepare the Parent Company financial statements on the same basis.
+Under the AIM Rules of the London Stock Exchange, they are required to prepare the Group financial statements in accordance with UK Adopted - International Accounting Standards post Brexit and applicable law and they have elected to prepare the Parent Company financial statements on the same basis.